PMSFIT/qc-osi-trace/README.md

 ```
 python main.py --help

-usage: QC OpenDrive Checker [-h] (-d | -c CONFIG_PATH)
+usage: QC OSI Trace Checker [-h] (-d | -c CONFIG_PATH)

-This is a collection of scripts for checking validity of OpenDrive (.xodr) files.
+This is a collection of scripts for checking validity of OSI Trace (.osi)
+files.

 options:
   -h, --help            show this help message and exit